piano-miles/chess-coordinate-trainer/README.md

 # Chess Coordinate Trainer

-Train your chess coordinate notation recognition.
+Train your chess coordinate notation recognition ([git.mileswaugh.com/chess-coordinate-trainer](https://git.mileswaugh.com/chess-coordinate-trainer/)).

 ## Overview

 In chess, coordinate notation describes every square on the board using a combination of a file (column) and a rank (row).
 The purpose of this site is to train the rapid recognition of chess coordinates.
-I will first explain how to use this project for training, and then I will provide an introduction to chess notation for those unfamiliar with it.
+I will first explain how to use this for training, and then I will provide an introduction to chess notation for those unfamiliar with it.

 ## Instructions